cesarferreira/AndroidQuickUtils/README.md

-## Overview
+## Synopsis

-CesarUtils is a simple API for the utils and small snippets of code that you can never recall.
+This repository offers a set of random useful classes to deal with repetitive tasks in the Android Framework, a simple API for the utils and small snippets of code that you can never recall. helps you getting your Android applications off the ground quickly, by offering ready-to-use components and utility classes that wrap a lot of the boilerplate that's involved when writing Android apps.

-Project is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)

 -----